-- Adhering to the procedures laid out in the 'Cost principles' section of this policy. - Not directly requiring students of a certain gender to buy additional uniform, e.g. by requiring female students to buy both trousers and skirts. - Not holding students of different genders to different uniform standards, e.g. by banning certain hairstyles for only one gender.
+- Adhering to the procedures laid out in the 'Cost principles' section of this policy. - Not directly requiring students of a certain gender to buy additional uniform, e.g. by requiring female students to buy both trousers and skirts. - Not indirectly requiring students of a certain gender to buy additional uniform, e.g. by offering football in PE to only male students and requiring they buy football boots to participate. - Not holding students of different genders to different uniform standards, e.g. by banning certain hairstyles for only one gender.

+[If your school requires pupils to wear gender-specific clothing, you must observe your legal duty to avoid discrimination and should allow the possibility for adaptations to the uniform for transgender pupils.]
 The school will implement a gender-neutral uniform, meaning that pupils will not be required to wear specific items based on their gender, and may wear any of the uniform items listed in the 'School uniform' section of this policy regardless of the legal sex recorded on the school's records.
 Transgender pupils are supported to access the uniform that best reflects their gender expression in line with the LGBTQ+ Policy.